Master

 This course focuses on the interaction between language and the social context within which it is used.
 Topics include: regional and social dialects; multilingualism; language attitudes and their impact on national and personal identity; linguistic politeness; the maintenance, shift, loss, and spread of languages; and the impact of modern technology.
 Applications to gender and education are explored in depth.

 This course can alternatively be taken in an online format.
-Refer to Language and Society ONLINE.
+Refer to LING 210 Language & Society - ONLINE.

 LING 230 Articulatory Phonetics